The Advertising Options on Facebook Ads Manager Explained

 So, if you’re looking to explore Facebook, Messenger or Instagram advertising, then you’ve come to the right place.

-Facebook / Instagram is longer just about producing engaging content that generates likes, shares and followers.
+Facebook / Instagram is no longer just about producing engaging content that generates likes, shares and followers.
 It’s now an established method for businesses to generate conversions and to turn their followers into customers.

 What is Facebook Ads Manager?

 Ads Manager is your starting point for running promotions on Facebook, Instagram and Messenger.

 It’s an all-in-one tool for businesses to create, manage and track their ad campaigns.
 It’s a powerful management tool that is designed for advertisers to seamlessly reach their target audience.
 On Ads Manager, businesses can:

 - – Target ads to people they care about